Discordi0/Practice/HBT/Sherlock/SmartyPants.md

 A: C:\Users\Dutch\Documents\2025- Board of directors Documents\Ministry Of Defense Audit.pdf

-I don't really know what this log file log, but everything seems to be here.
+I don't really know what this log file logs, but everything seems to be here.

 ![](../../Img/Pasted%20image%2020250426153339.png)